Zijian-Zeng/INFO30005-PROJECT/README.md

 ## Functionality 5: Analytics (Staff only)

-This analytics tool will visualise the user data from consultations and request.
-(Not yet fully implemented for Deliverable 3)
+This analytics tool will visualise the user data from consultationss.

 ## User Guide for backend (Deliverable 2)